hashicorp/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 ### Task Driver Plugins

 All task drivers have become [plugins][plugins] in Nomad 0.9.0.
-There are no user visible differences between 0.8 and 0.9 drivers except for [LXC][lxc].
+There are two user visible differences between 0.8 and 0.9 drivers:

+ * [LXC][lxc] is now community supported and distributed independently.
+ * Task driver [`config`][task-config] stanzas are no longer validated by the [`nomad job validate`][validate] command.
+This is a regression that will be fixed in a future release.

 There is a new method for client driver configuration options, but existing `client.options` settings are supported in 0.9.
 See [plugin configuration][plugin-stanza] for details.

 #### LXC